gvwilson/teachtogether.tech/en-md/memory/index.md

   This means they are often less able to teach the subject than people with less expertise who still remember learning it themselves.

-The last of these points is called <span g="g:expert-blind-spot">expert blind spot</span>.
+The last of these points is called <span g="expert-blind-spot">expert blind spot</span>.
 As originally defined in <cite>Nath2003</cite>, it is the tendency of experts to organize explanation according to the subject's deep principles rather than being guided by what their learners already know.